Dacia Duster: Second generation (HM; 2017)

 A second generation was announced between 14 and 24 September 2017 during the Frankfurt Motor Show with the production models reaching the Romanian market in November 2017.
 The new model has nearly the same dimensions, and built on the same B0 platform as the first generation.
 Although it is near-identical in terms of dimensions, according to Renault design chief, Laurens van den Acker, every body panel is new.
 The interior design has been revamped and the interior noise has been reduced to half of the previous generation.
 It has a nearly the same boot volume of 445 litres on two-wheel-drive versions, or 376 litres on four-wheel-drive versions, and a total dedicated storage space of 28.6 litres.
 A facelifted version was unveiled in 2021.

 It now features an electric power steering, a MultiView camera system consisting of four cameras, blind spot warning system, automatic climate control, keyless entry and ignition system, and daytime running lights.
 The ground clearance has been increased and a hill-start assist system is also offered, as well as hill descent control.
 The top trim level features 17 inch wheels.
 The mid-range Comfort model offers as standard Bluetooth, air conditioning, SatNav, rear parking sensors, rear camera, cruise control, six speed gearbox, alloy wheels, sports front seats.

 It retains tweaked versions of the same 1.5-litre diesel, and 1.6-litre and 1.2-litre petrol engines as the outgoing model.
 The diesel can be mated to a dual-clutch automatic transmission (EDC).
-GCC markets and several Latin American markets continue to offer a 2.0-litre petrol engine as the main option; this engine is not available in Europe where it does not suit CO2, emissions, and fuel consumption requirements.
+GCC markets and several Latin American markets continue to offer a 2.0-litre petrol engine as the main option; this engine is not available in Europe where it does not meet CO2, emissions, and fuel consumption requirements.

 In 2018, Renault first rolled out across its Dacia range its new modified Euro 6 compliant 1.5-litre common-rail turbodiesel engine.
 To keep its NOx emissions low, this engine requires the injection of AdBlue fluid into the exhaust system.